 1. Ordinary pledge.
 A "displacement of the possession" of the pledged asset is required in order for the pledge to be valid.
-Although it is not clear how this dispossession requirement is to be interpreted when the object of the pledge is a receivable (i.e., an intangible asset), many scholars understand that the displacement of possession is effected through the notice to the debtor, while others (as well as Spanish insolvency rules) maintain that the mere agreement of the parties is sufficient for validity purposes, with no need to notify the obligor.
+Although it is not clear how this dispossession requirement is to be interpreted when the object of the pledge is a receivable (i.e., an intangible asset), some scholars understand that the displacement of possession is effected through the notice to the debtor, while others (as well as Spanish insolvency rules) maintain that the mere agreement of the parties is sufficient for validity purposes, with no need to notify the obligor.

 In order to ensure that the ordinary pledge is enforceable and effective vis-à-vis the obligor and any other third party, the pledge needs to be executed in a public document (escritura pública or póliza intervenida).
 The pledge needs not to be registered in any public registry.
-However, in case of insolvency of the pledgor, the special privilege for claims secured with ordinary pledges and generated after the insolvency declaration is subject to discussion following a recent (and, in the opinion of most of the scholars, defective) amendment to the Spanish insolvency law.
+However, in case of insolvency of the pledger, the special privilege for claims secured with ordinary pledges and generated after the insolvency declaration is subject to discussion following an amendment to the Spanish insolvency law in October 2011.
+The aforesaid amendment has been, for most of the scholars, very controversial and its interpretation should be clarified by further case law (since the few lower court rulings released so far have failed to reach a common interpretation).